 Because the United States is a large exporter of wheat, U.S. wheat prices are strongly influenced by global supply and demand.
-The price of wheat in Kansas may be influenced just as much by locusts in Australia as by a local drought.
-Over the past few
+The price of wheat in Kansas may be

 &lt;sup>29 If the holder of the long position identified by the exchange does not want to accept delivery and notifies the exchange of his or her intent to pass it on to another buyer, on the following day the exchange will select and notify the next-oldest holder of a long position to accept delivery.
 The day the next-in-line holder of a long position is notified becomes the new notice day.
 This process can continue until the day the contract expires.